Since 2011, GE Africa’s Sub-Saharan Headquarters has been located in Nairobi. The headquarters is now home to over 140 employees.

-GE is committed to supporting Kenya realize its Vision 2030 goals.
+GE is committed to supporting Kenya in realizing its Vision 2030 goals.
 In 2012, GE signed a landmark Memorandum of Understanding agreement with the government to develop projects in key sectors, including power and healthcare.

-GE has been supporting Kenya Airways on its fleet expansion program with 90% of its aircraft engines being powered by advanced GE/CFM engines.
-GE Capital is the lead leasing partner for the airline with a committed leasing exposure of $720 million.
-In 2012, Kenya Airways selected the GEnx-1B engines to power its 9 already firmly ordered Boeing Dreamliners and 4 optional aircraft to be delivered in 2014.
+Moving: GE has been supporting Kenya Airways on its fleet expansion program with 90% of its aircraft engines being powered by advanced GE/CFM engines.
+In 2012, Kenya Airways selected the GEnx-1B engines to power its 9 already firmly ordered Boeing Dreamliners with the airline taking delivering of 6 Dreamliners in 2014.

 GE is committed to the sustainable development of Kenya’s future through GE Kujenga, our sustainability program in Africa.
 The word kujenga means “build” in Swahili.
 Our approach is to empower people by building valuable skills, equip communities with new tools and technology, and elevate ideas that are helping to solve Africa’s challenges.
 Learn more